thinkgo-io/encode-escape/README.md

 ## What Is Encode Escape

-This quick and easy tool handles every day conversions for developers so you spend more time programming.
+This quick and easy tool handles every day encoding conversions for developers so you spend more time programming.

 ## Why Encode Escape